-- (a) Academic Year Appointments.
-The academic year appointment for faculty shall be for 39 weeks. - (b) Appointment Conversion.
-In cases where the mission of the unit warrant the conversion from an academic year appointment to a calendar year appointment, the salary conversion will be done proportionally. - (c) Summer Appointments. - (1) Policy. - a.
-The University shall offer available supplemental summer appointments equitably and as appropriate, with first preference to qualified full-time bargaining unit employees in the following categories: tenured employees, tenure earning employees, employees with multi-year appointments, and instructors who have taught at the University for at least three consecutive years.
-The University shall then offer such appointments to other bargaining unit employees who are qualified.
-Thereafter, the University may offer such appointments to others who are qualified.
-Summer appointments shall be offered no later than five weeks prior to the beginning of the appointment, if practicable, in accordance with written criteria.
-The criteria shall be made available in each college. - b.
-Supplemental summer appointments shall be made in accordance with Florida Statutes (the "twelve hour law").
+- (a) The academic year appointment for faculty shall be for 39 weeks.
+In cases where the mission of the unit warrants the conversion from an academic year appointment to a calendar year appointment, the salary conversion will be done proportionally. - (b) Summer Appointments.

+(1) Policy.

+a.
+Summer appointments shall be offered, either verbally or in writing, no later than five weeks prior to the beginning of the appointment, if practicable.
+The University shall offer available supplemental summer appointments equitably and as appropriate, provided budget and curriculum needs allow, as follows:

+First Preference: to qualified full-time bargaining unit employees without an existing summer appointment in the following categories: tenured employees, tenure earning employees, employees with multi-year appointments, and instructors who have taught at the University for at least three consecutive years;

+Second Preference: to other bargaining unit employees without an existing summer appointment who are qualified; and b.
+Assignments for supplemental summer appointments shall be made in accordance with Florida Statutes (the "twelve hour law").
+Assignments for those receiving a summer appointment will be provided according to Article 9, and the workload (i.e., number of credits or classes) assigned will be determined at the College's discretion.

+Third Preference: to others who are qualified (e.g., adjuncts).

+Additionally, the University may offer any bargaining unit employee with an existing summer appointment an additional summer appointment at any time, at its discretion.